alexcarriero/class_imbalance_project/results/README.txt

     - contains 18 sub-directories, one for each simulation scenario
     - each sub-directories has four folders:

-       iteration_info   : one file per iteration, storing warnings/errors for each simulation iteration.
+       iteration_info   : one file per iteration (2000 total), storing warnings/errors for each simulation iteration.

-       per_iter_results : one file per iteration, storing empirical performance metrics for each simulation iteration.
+       per_iter_results : one file per iteration (2000 total), storing empirical performance metrics for each simulation iteration.

-       predictions      : one file per iteration, storing the predicted probabilities and true class of the validation data for each simulation iteration.
+       predictions      : one file per iteration (2000 total), storing the predicted probabilities and true class of the validation data for each simulation iteration.

-       rep_check        : one file per iteration, storing test values from simulated data so reproducibility may be assessed.
+       rep_check        : one file per iteration (2000 total), storing test values from simulated data so reproducibility may be assessed.

        NOTE: the content of each of these four folders is detailed in file OUTPUT.txt: simulation_code > own_device > sim_results < OUTPUT.txt.